ofiwg/libfabric/man/fi_av.3.md

   Providers are free to ignore FI_MORE.

 - *FI_SYNC_ERR*
-: This flag applies to synchronous insertions only, and is used to retrieve error details of failed insertions.
+: This flag may be used to retrieve error details of failed insertions.
   If set, the context parameter of insertion calls references an array of integers, with context set to address of the first element of the array.
   The resulting status of attempting to insert each address will be written to the corresponding array location.
 Successful insertions will be updated to 0.
 Failures will contain a fabric errno code.